-The programs offered instill the core values of service, participation, respect and endeavours.
+The programs offered instil the core values of service, participation, respect and endeavour.

-Nautilus Senior College had places for 45 students in 2017, 35 students during 2018 and 35 students in 2019 and 42 in 2020.
+Nautilus Senior College had places for 45 students in 2017, 35 students during 2018 and 35 students in 2019.
 With the new campus, the school will have the capacity to offer a maximum of 80 places subject to community need.